francisfjin/geospatial-classif/README.md

-# Socioeconomic Mobility on a Community-level in the US
+# Geospatial Socioeconomic Mobility by Community in the US

 ## Problem